sonhal/wasm-oauth-filter/README.md

 ## Extension Paths
-The extension will handle these paths differently and applications should not use the same paths.
+The extension will handle request to these paths differently and applications should not use the same paths.

 | Path | Description |
 | ------------- | --- |